-In terms of entertainment, the centre has a number of knowledgeable team members who are more than happy to share their wisdom and insight into Anglesey’s natural history.
+The centre has a number of knowledgeable team members who are more than happy to share their wisdom and insight into Anglesey’s natural history.
 There are also free binoculars and telescopes available for everyone to use too.

-And to make things even better, there is also a charming cafe located within the visitor centre – making the Ellins Tower Visitor Centre perfect for a sweet treat after all that knowledge absorbing.
+There is also a charming cafe located within the visitor centre – making the Ellins Tower Visitor Centre perfect for a sweet treat after all that knowledge absorbing.